Please note that the application deadlines for Winter 2023 are as follows:

 Kinesiology and Physical Education Admission Requirements and Application Procedures

 McGill’s online application form for graduate program candidates is available at mcgill.ca/gradapplicants/apply.

 Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Kinesiology and Physical Education and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at mcgill.ca/gps/contact/graduate-program.

 |All Applicants||Non-Canadian citizens (incl.
 Special, Visiting & Exchange)||Canadian citizens/Perm. residents of Canada (incl.
 Special, Visiting & Exchange)||Current McGill Students (any citizenship)|

 |Fall Term:||Sept.
 15||Jan.
 15||Jan.
 15||Jan.
 15|

-Admission to graduate studies is competitive; accordingly, late and/or incomplete application are considered only as time and space permit.
+Admission to graduate studies is competitive; accordingly, a late and/or incomplete application is considered only as time and space permit.